The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

 \subsection{Acknowledgements}

-XA is supported by NUS startup grant R-146-000-269-133, and MOE Tier 1 grants R-146-000-321-144 and R-146-000-335-114.
-HC acknowledges the support of MOE Tier 1 grant R-146-000-335-114 and NSFC (Grant No. 12171097).
-SY is supported by NSFC under Grant No. 12001149 and Zhejiang Provincial Natural Science Foundation of China under Grant No. LQ19A010006.
+XA is supported by MOE Tier 1 grants A-0004287-00-00, A-0008492-00-00 and MOE Tier 2 grant A-8000977-00-00.
+HC acknowledges the support of MOE Tier 2 grant A-8000977-00-00 and NSFC (Grant No. 12171097).
+SY is supported by NSFC under Grant No. 12001149.